pauljeter/pauljeter-astro/src/content/blog/handling-checkboxes-and-radio-buttons-in-angular-forms.md

   For more information on the things you can do with checkboxes, read the Angular input[checkbox] docs.

 ### Radio Buttons
-Radio buttons are a little bit easier than checkboxes since we don’t have to store multiple values.
+Radio buttons are a little bit easier than checkboxes since we don't have to store multiple values.
 A radio button will just be one value since you can only select one thing.
-Let’s add in radio boxes and see how they are data-bound.
+Let's add in radio boxes and see how they are data-bound.

 ```html
     <input type="radio"